Remi-Coulom/joedb/doc/source/schema_upgrade.rst

   add_field person preferred_language references language
   custom set_default_preferred_language_to_english

 Note that the first two lines are identical to ``schema_v1.joedbi``.
 For the automatic upgrade process to work, it is necessary to keep the first lines of the new schema identical to the old schema.
-For instance, if you wish to rename a field, you should not edit the field name directly, but append a ``rename_field`` operation instead.
+In particular, if you wish to rename a field, you should not edit the field name directly, but append a ``rename_field`` operation instead.

 The ``custom`` command defines the name of a custom function that the programmer has to implement.